 Broad bean pests and diseases

-Black flies or aphids are the main pests that attack broad beans.
+Black flies or aphids are the primary pests that attack broad beans.
 They congregate at the tips of the new growth.
 A bad infestation can hinder growth and reduce production.
 Here is how to deal with them:

 - Plant in early fall to escape the heat of spring, which is the prime time for aphids infestations.